kumahq/kuma/docs/proposals/multicluster.md

 ### Consuming services

-Let's look at an exmaple where a service `web` is accessing a service `backend` at port `9000`, and look at the different scenarios
+Let's look at an example where a service `web` is accessing a service `backend` at port `9000`, and look at the different scenarios

 1. Both services are in the same namespace `dev-1` in the same Kubernetes cluster `dev-cluster-1`.
 No changes or additional configurations needed, `web` can refer to `http://backend:9000`.